 At the third switchback, look to your left where you will see a small camp site hidden in the trees.
 This site provides amazing views back down into the valley you started in where you can see all the way to Leadville.
 Two or three tents should be able to fit in this area.

 Follow the trail as it heads north, making a hard right.
 The property in this area is all private, so please be respectful.

 You will see an old metal mining structure on your left to the south.
 At this point the trail becomes slightly rougher as you climb uphill.

-After the mining structure, stay left on the more maintained road.
-Both roads do parallel each other and eventually meet again, but at the time of this write up (July 2016), the higher route to the right had a dangerous, off camber washout not suitable for stock vehicles or novice drivers.
+Although not well marked, after the mining structure, stay right on the less maintained road.
+The road to the left is a private road.
+At the time of this write up (July 2018), the higher route to the right had a dangerous, off camber washout not suitable for stock vehicles or novice drivers.

 It's not long before the two roads meet again.
 Stay right at every opportunity as the two roads to the left lead to the active Gold Basin Mine.
 The public is welcome to visit the mine as long as the gate is open.
 The mine provides an opportunity to rent gold panning equipment so you can pan like a real old time miner.

 Once above tree line, after the road has leveled off from climbing, you come to another Y intersection.
 Stay left and go south to continue the trail.
 Going right will take you to a scenic overlook where you can gaze down upon Twin Lakes and across the valley to 14,439 foot Mt Elbert.
 Don't forget to stop and check out the abundant wildflowers.